Qtorial/firebase/README.md

 and publish them with firebase deploy.

 ?
 What file should be used for Firestore indexes? firestore.indexes.json ?
 File firestore.indexes.json already exists.
-Do you want to overwrite it with the Firestore Indexes from the Firebase Console?
+Do you want to overwrite it with the Firestore Indexes from the Fir ebase Console?
 No

 === Functions Setup